Wednesday, April 10, 2024

 Footnotes:

-¹Even though eating, drinking, and breathing are activities of dependence, we all love a good meal when hungry, a cold refreshing drink when thirsty, and fresh air when we are couped up in a place where the air is stale or unpleasant.
-We grow to love and appreciate these even more when we have gone through times when they were not readily available or were temporarily gone.
+¹Even though eating, drinking, and breathing are activities of dependence, we all love a good meal when hungry, a cold refreshing drink when thirsty, and fresh air when we are suffocating or couped up in a place where the air is stale or unpleasant.
+We grow to love and appreciate these even more when we have gone through times they were not readily available or temporarily gone.

+Eating, drinking, and breathing are so much a part of our lives we do not see or treat the use of them as "acts of dependence."
 But this doesn't make them any less so.
 It simply indicates how much we take for granted the good things we have.
 It is only when we do not have them that we fully appreciate their value and the reality of our absolute life-or-death dependence on them.

-Reality is good however, not bad.
-Living in the real world maximizes our flourishing and minimizes harm to us and others.
+Reality is good, however, not bad.
+Living in the "real world" maximizes our flourishing and minimizes harm to us and others.

 It is not the gifts we despise, but our general dependence we dislike.
 We wish to be free of all "restraints."
 However, wouldn't we all be better off if we learned to embrace all the ways we are dependent in the same way we do these everyday gifts we usually take for granted, i.e. with gratitude?